 One commonly avoided food has been shown to have high levels of butyrate, a fatty acid which builds the microbiome naturally.
 Having a balanced biome in the digestive tract has been proven to be vital for a healthy body, yet people avoid this food incorrectly thinking it’s unhealthy.
 There is nothing better than food when it comes to building a healthy immune system.
-Knowing what to eat is important, as foods feed our beneficial bacteria that are our first line of defense.
+Knowing what to eat is important, as foods feed beneficial bacteria, our first line of defense.

 Krishnan is one of the elite scientists who worked on the Human Microbiome Project, studying the microbiome for the NIH.
 The findings have been phenomenal.

 Krishnan says the best objective is to build your resilience by creating different bacteria in the gut, in order to be one of the people who don’t show symptoms when they have a virus.
-Building our butyrate levels is one easy step.
+Building our butyrate levels can be done in one easy step.
 Butyrate levels are high in grass fed butter.

 Butter is so high in butyrate that it’s actually named after the high quantity of butyric acid contained in the butter.

-In The Bulletproof Diet, Dave Asprey says eating butyric acid, or butyrate, (from butter), causes anti inflammatory actions in the brain and in the gut.
-Consuming butter, fiber from animals and vegetables, properly fermented dairy (such as GAPS fermented dairy), and grass fed animal fat is the perfect combination for feeding this bacteria.
-Diversity of species also creates buyric acid.
+In The Bulletproof Diet, Dave Asprey says eating butyric acid, or butyrate (from butter) causes anti inflammatory actions in the brain and in the gut.
+Consuming butter, fiber from animals and vegetables, properly fermented dairy (such as GAPS fermented dairy), and grass fed animal fat is the perfect combination for feeding bacteria.
+Diversity of species also creates butyric acid.

 Krishnan says, “The most common way we find butyric acid is from the fermentation that occurs in the large intestines.
 There’s all these transport mechanisms.
 The body knows it’s being produced way down in the colon.”
 It is distributed to the rest of the body from there, specifically to the liver, pancreas, brain and kidneys.
 “The butyrate hones into the fat that’s stored around the mid section from that large intestine.
 One of the really important things it does in the fat is it triggers fat cells to upregulate cyclic A and P which drives fat burning throughout the body.
 The cyclic A and P prime the cells to start burning fat for fuel instead of sugar.
 Caprylic acid tells your cells start absorbing more fat (fueling the process).
 The signal for burning the fat from the cells is there, the combination is really quite powerful.”